• FinTokei — full Japanese-language support, including dashboard and rule documents

 Three things matter, and firms vary on each:

 • Dashboard and rule documents.
 FinTokei provides full Japanese.
-FTMO covers the key sections.
+FTMO is English-only here.

 • Customer support tickets.
 FinTokei responds in Japanese.
-FTMO responds in English; the response quality is high but the wait time is similar.
+FTMO officially states support in 21 languages including Japanese; we have not independently tested the response quality.

 Working with English-only firms